 Difference between TVL and Market Capitalization

 You might wonder about market capitalization as an indicator of a project’s performance.
 However, market capitalization of a DeFi protocol basically showcases the support for a protocol by active alongside passive investors.
-On the contrary, the total value locked serves as a clear indicator of performance of a protocol in the DeFi domain.
+On the contrary, the total value locked serves as a clear indicator of the performance of a protocol in the DeFi domain.

 Passive investors might not use the protocol itself and must have invested in the protocol for favorable returns at a later stage.
-Passive investors purchase the tokens of protocols in anticipation of appreciation in price of the tokens, thereby facilitating growth in market capitalization.
+Passive investors purchase the tokens of protocols in anticipation of appreciation in the price of the tokens, thereby facilitating growth in market capitalization.
 However, total value locked or TVL showcases the actual usability of the platform with investors.

 Can you ignore the market capitalization of DeFi projects as an indicator of their value?
 Market capitalization offers an impression of the future potential of a specific DeFi protocol.
-On the other hand, total value locked in a decentralized finance project showcases how the protocol is performing now.
+On the other hand, the total value locked in a decentralized finance project showcases how the protocol is performing now.

 Learn the fundamentals of Decentralized Finance (DeFi) with DeFi Flashcards!